 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).
 The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
 It is a legal document that describes a child or young person’s special educational, health and social care needs.
-We currently have two EHC Plans.
 For more detailed information please see the Newcastle Local Offer.

 How do we assess and review progress?